Common side-blotched lizard: Physical description

-The common side-blotched lizard is a species of small iguanid lizard.
+The common side-blotched lizard displays a moderate degree of sexual dimorphism.
 Males can grow up to 60mm (2.4 inches) from snout to vent, while females are typically a little smaller.
-The degree of pigmentation varies with sex and population.
+Females may have stripes along their backs/sides, or may be relatively drab.
+Both sexes have a dark blotch on the lateral aspect (side) of the thorax, just behind the front limbs.
+This dark blotch is generally less prominent in females than in males.
+The degree of pigmentation varies with both sex and population.
 Some males can have blue flecks spread over their backs and tails, and their sides may be yellow or orange, while others may be unpatterned.
-Females may have stripes along their backs/sides, or again may be relatively drab.
-Both sexes have a prominent blotch on their sides, just behind their front limbs.
-Coloration is especially important in common side-blotched lizards, as it is closely related to the mating behavior of both males and females.
+Males are usually more brightly colored than females, and often have blue spots on the dorsum, especially near the base of the tail.
+Also, males display a hemipenal bulge at the base of the tail.

-The different throat morphologies that the side-blotched lizard adopts also affects their sprinting speed.
+Males of the species exhibit three distinct color polymorphisms in their throat colors.
+The skin of the throat may be orange, blue, or yellow.
+Coloration of the throat is critical, as it is closely related to the mating behavior of both males and females.
+The different throat morphologies displayed by the male side-blotched lizard is also correlated with their sprinting speed.
 Across all three morphs, sprinting speed is positively correlated with blue hue, the brightness of the yellow throat, and the level of saturation of the orange throats.
-While aspects of throat coloration are positively related to sprinting speed and mass of the lizard, they do not affect the lizard’s snout-vent and hind limb length.
-Researchers from Utah State University have suggested that this relationship between physical capabilities and coloration plays a role in sexual competition amongst male side-blotched lizards.
+The relationship between physical capabilities and coloration may play a role in sexual competition amongst male side-blotched lizards.

 The speed of these male lizards during the end of their reproductive seasons is dependent on their body temperature.
 The maximum sprinting speed of these lizards is achieved when the body temperature is between 35-38 degrees Celsius.